guihallmann/guihallmann/README.md

 - 🔭 I’m currently working in **my personal portfolio**

-- 🌱 I’m currently learning more about **Typescript, React and Figma**
+- 🌱 I’m currently learning more about **Typescript, React and Python**

 - 📫 How to reach me **guilhermehallmann@gmail.com**